 This course is not running on openHPI, but on an external learning platform.
 When following the link to this featured course, you will leave the openHPI website.
 You might need an dedicated user account on the external platform to be able to enroll to the course.Go to external course

 Christiane Hagedorn did both her bachelor's and master's degree in Media Informatics at the Beuth University of Applied Sciences in Berlin.
 Now she is a PhD candidate at the Hasso Plattner Institute and explores the potential of game-based learning in e-learning contexts.

-In her leisure time, Christiane is singing in a choir, playing the drums, travelling the world and recently evolved a great passion for playing foosball.
-She also loves playing digital and non-digital games, which is one of the reasons for chosing her research topic.
+In her leisure time, Christiane is singing in a choir, likes to travel the world, and taking pictures while doing some hikes.
+She also loves playing digital and non-digital games, which is one of the reasons for choosing her research topic.
 In the past, she worked on several game projects in different ways.
 In addition, she wants to become a professor and has a great passion for teaching.

 Ann Katrin Kuessner graduated with a Bachelor of IT-Systems Engineering at the Hasso Plattner Institute and is currently pursuing her masters.
 She currently works as a software engineer for openWHO.org, the sister platform of openHPI and openSAP.
 In her free-time, you can mostly find her outside doing sports, preferably in the mountains.
 Additionally, she works voluntarily as a ski instructor for her skiing club and gives workshops and supervises camps for STEM topics.